2D Animation Studio Tools & Techniques That Are Dominating 2025

 Here are the must-have resources used by high-performing 2D animation studios in 2025:

-• Animation Composer (Plugin): Adds pre-made transitions, behaviors, and effects in After Effects with drag-and-drop ease.
+• Animation Composer (Plugin): Adds pre-made transitions, behaviours, and effects in After Effects with drag-and-drop ease.

 • Duik Bassel (Rigging Tool): Essential for advanced character rigging in After Effects.